 3. Complete a different VET certificate

-Structured workplace learning (SWL) is on-the-job training or work placements that allow you to develop work skills and understand what employers expect.
+Structured Workplace Learning Structured Workplace Learning (SWL) is on-the-job training or work placements that allow you to develop work skills and understand what employers expect.

 - build and improve your skills